oomph-lib/oomph-lib/CONTRIBUTING.md

    >>> git checkout -b feature/add-new-important-headers
    Switched to a new branch 'feature/add-new-important-headers'
    ```
-   (This combines the two separate commands `git branch feature/add-new-important-headers` and `git checkout feature/add-new-important-headers`).
+   (This combines the two separate commands `git branch feature/add-new-important-headers` and `git checkout feature/add-new-important-headers`.)

    **Note:** the "/" is just part of the branch name and doesn't play a special role; it could in principle be replaced by any other character like another hyphen.
 There's also no need to prefix the branch with "feature", though this is common practice.
-Using the "/" has the advantage that it can be perceived as a creating a hierarchical subset of branches (so `upstream/feature/*` refers to all the feature branches at `upstream`).
+Using a "/" has the advantage that it can be perceived as a creating a hierarchical subset of branches (so `upstream/feature/*` refers to all the feature branches at `upstream`).

    Now check (if you don't believe it) that you're really on the new branch:
    ```bash